-The Food and Drug Administration (FDA) is the competent authority that regulates all foods and food ingredients produced and sold in the United States with the exception of meat, poultry, grains, fresh fruit and vegetables, and fresh eggs that are regulated by the USDA while live fish and other aquatic animals are regulated by The National Oceanic and Atmospheric Administration (NOAA) of the United States Department of Commerce.
-To address the recent SFDA requirements for seafood and honey and bee products registration requirements, FDA has launched an Update to its Export Listing Module (ELM) to Facilitate U.S. Exports of the aforementioned products to Saudi Arabia.
+FDA is the competent authority that regulates all foods and food ingredients produced and sold in the United States with the exception of meat, poultry, grains, fresh fruit and vegetables, and fresh eggs that are regulated by USDA while live fish and other aquatic animals are regulated by The National Oceanic and Atmospheric Administration (NOAA) of the United States Department of Commerce.

+To address the SFDA's requirements for seafood and honey and bee products registration requirements, FDA has launched an Update to its Export Listing Module (ELM) to Facilitate U.S. Exports of the aforementioned products to Saudi Arabia.
 Below is the announcement: